 Comfort Items for Flares in Your Home

-Usually, I spend my sick days in spring/fall wrapped up in a blanket on my front porch, just hoping the sun will hit my face. it's the best feeling, feeling fresh air, wrapped in warm blanket hugs.
+Usually, I spend my sick days in spring and fall wrapped up in a blanket on my front porch, just hoping the sun will hit my face.
+It's the best feeling, feeling the fresh air, wrapped in warm blanket hugs.
 I've even got a hammock.
 I can sit if I can't physically lay down, and I have a nice cozy lawn chair for when I can't lay down.

 Avoiding the stairs